all-maps-lie/all-maps-lie-2020/BIBLIOGRAPHY.md

       * [D3](https://d3js.org/)
     * Web-based Geospatial Data Processing
       * [Turf.js](https://turfjs.org/) // Turfjs for running on the server or browser.
+    * Geodatabases:
+      * [PostGres w/ PostGIS]() // pretty much the standard for open source geo data management and geoprocessing - in all honesty, I've only recently started setting up my own infrastructure w/ postgres and PostGIS.
+In the past I've just used the Carto.js API!
+      * [Mongodb]() // mongodb has some spatial methods, but not as sophisticated as PostGIS!
   * Maps these days rarely live by themselves:
     * [ChartJS](https://www.chartjs.org/) // friendly canvas based rendering
     * [Plotly - JavaScript](https://plot.ly/javascript/) // svg based rendering